groda/the_ultimate_gitignore_guide/README.md

 (the `.pdf` file at the end with no name, just an extension, is the typical file you would want to delete anyway)

-**Note:** Github will propose to choose from its list of `.gitignore` templates when creating a new project.
+**Note:** GitHub will propose to choose from its list of `.gitignore` templates when creating a new project.
 Gitlab does not have this option for generic projects but it includes a `.gitignore` file in pre-populated template projects.

 ## Online `.gitignore` generator